-Facebook’s Oculus Quest 2 is one of the best headsets available on the market.
-It also requires a Facebook login, and agreeing to Facebook’s terms of service for the device.
+The Meta Quest 2 (formerly known as Oculus Quest 2) is one of the best headsets available on the market.
+It also requires a Facebook login, and agreeing to Meta’s terms of service for the device.

-Here’s our outline of what you’re committing to when using a Facebook headset — including what logging in with Facebook means, how your personal data and information is being used and what access Facebook has to the real time data of your headset.
+Here’s our outline of what you’re committing to when using a Meta headset — including upcoming changes to the login system, what logging in with Facebook means, how your personal data and information is being used and what access Meta has to the real time data of your headset.

 For those who are unaware, here’s a brief contextual overview for the information listed below.

 In 2014, Facebook acquired Oculus, the virtual reality startup company started by Palmer Luckey, for approximately $3 billion.
 Despite insisting that Oculus still would operate somewhat independently from Facebook, the Oculus branch of Facebook slowly but steadily became a bigger part of the Facebook ecosystem and less of its own entity.

 Originally, owners of an Oculus headset could simply log in with an Oculus ID/account when using their device — no direct Facebook association required.
 It was possible to link your Facebook and Oculus accounts together for social features, but it was not mandated and remained an optional feature.
 However, over time, this began to change.

 In May 2018, Facebook required that users would need to link their Facebook and Oculus accounts together in order to access Oculus Venues.

 In December 2019, Facebook stated that Oculus VR data would be used to provide “more relevant content” like ads on Facebook if your Facebook and Oculus accounts were linked.